Ineshtandy/MernBook/README.md

 / using 'find' function of model to retrieve the data / find({}) is a find function with an empty object, specifying that no particular constraint is required in retrieval, hence all records are retrieved

+STEP 7 : GETTING A BOOK BY ID

+/ retrieving id from route eg: books/:id using request.params
+/ using findById() function

+STEP 8 : BOOK UPDATION

+/ checking validity of request body required fields to be sent in post / find the filet to be updated using findByIdAndUpdate(id,request.body) -> updates to new body / store the returned value from findBy.. fucntion in a variable and check it's validity / for valid send status 200 for invalid send status 404 in response